+For example,

-For example, .ieru'e expresses a weak positive value on the scale of agreement: the speaker agrees (presumably with the listener or with something else just stated), but with the least possible degree of intensity.
-But .ie ge'eru'e expresses agreement (at an unspecified level), followed by some other unstated emotion which is felt at a weak level.
-A rough English equivalent of .ie ge'eru'e might be "I agree, but ..." where the "but" is left hanging.
+.ieru'e expresses a weak positive value on the scale of agreement: the speaker agrees (presumably with the listener or with something else just stated), but with the least possible degree of intensity.
+But

+.ie ge'eru'e expresses agreement (at an unspecified level), followed by some other unstated emotion which is felt at a weak level.
+A rough English equivalent of .ie ge'eru'e might be

+"I agree, but ..." where the "but" is left hanging.
 (Again, attitudes aren't always expressed in English by English attitudinals.)

 A scale variable similarly modifies the previous emotion word.
 You put the scale word for a root emotion word before a modifier, since the latter can have its own scale word.
 This merely maximizes the amount of information expressible.
+For example,

-For example, .oinaicu'i ro'ucai expresses a feeling midway between pain ( .oi ) and pleasure ( .oinai ) which is intensely sexual ( ro'u ) in nature.
+.oinaicu'i ro'ucai expresses a feeling midway between pain (

+.oi) and pleasure (.oinai) which is intensely sexual (ro'u) in nature.

 The cmavo nai is the most tightly bound modifier in the language: it always negates exactly one word - the preceding one.
 Of all the words used in indicator constructs, nai is the only one with any meaning outside the indicator system.
 If you try to put an indicator between a non-indicator cmavo and its nai negator, the nai will end up negating the last word of the indicator.
 The result, though unambiguous, is not what you want.
-For example, mi.e .ui nai do I and [Yay!][Not!]you.

-means "I and (unfortunately) you ", whereas
+For example, mi.e.ui nai do means "I and (unfortunately) you", whereas mi.e nai.ui do means "I but (fortunately) not you".
+Attitudinal nai expresses a "scalar negation", a concept explained in Section 15.3; since every attitudinal word implies exactly one scale, the effect of nai on each should be obvious.